2018 California's 39th congressional district election: Republican

 Republican candidates campaigned chiefly on increased border security and an end to California sanctuary state law.

 Bob Huff

 Bob Huff is a former state senator who represented California's 29th State Senate district.

 Young Kim

-Young Kim is a former Assemblywoman who represented California's 65th State Assembly district.
-She emigrated from South Korea in 1975, graduated from University of Southern California in 1981, worked in a bank and then as a controller of a ladieswear manufacturing firm, and served in Royce's congressional office for 21 years as community liaison and director of Asian affairs and has received Royce's endorsement.
+Young Kim is a former assemblywoman who represented California's 65th State Assembly district.
+She emigrated from South Korea in 1975, graduated from University of Southern California in 1981, worked in a bank and then as a controller of a ladieswear manufacturing firm.
+She served in Royce's congressional office for 21 years as community liaison and director of Asian affairs, and received Royce's endorsement.

 Kim said she wants to create jobs and keep taxes low.
 She said she wanted to increase border security and ensure those brought to the U.S. "as children without legal documentation are treated fairly and with compassion."

 Phil Liberatore

-Phil Liberatore is a Certified Public Accountant, founder of IRS Problem Solvers, and author of God, Money and You.
+Phil Liberatore is a certified public accountant, founder of IRS Problem Solvers, and author of God, Money and You.